crosswordnexus/html5-crossword-solver/TECHNICAL_DETAILS.md

 ## 5. Development & Extension

 ### CSS & Theming
 The solver uses CSS variables for all major colors (e.g., `--grid-selected-word-color`).
-These are dynamically updated by the `updateCSS` method in the `CrossWord` class, allowing for seamless Dark Mode and custom user color schemes.
+These are dynamically updated by the `updateCSS` method in `src/colors.js`, allowing for seamless Dark Mode and custom user color schemes.

 ### Printing
 The "Print" feature generates a PDF client-side using a bundled version of `jsPDF`.
 The layout logic for the PDF is contained within the `jscrossword_combined.js` library.